Prince Charles says firms must prioritise climate change fight

-Charles, 71, who has spent most of his life campaigning on green issues, said the economic recovery from the coronavirus pandemic presented an unprecedented opportunity for a shift towards a sustainable model.
+Charles, 71, who has long campaigned on green issues, said the economic recovery from the coronavirus pandemic presented an unprecedented opportunity for a shift towards a sustainable model.

 “We know now what we have to do to rescue the situation, rather than going on, talking about it.”